 - Don’t expect them to be convenient, or to keep the deck clean and dry.

-- Never ask them to tolerate cramped, too dry, or too wet conditions.
+- Never ask them to tolerate cramped, dry, or wet conditions.

 - You can’t expect plants grown for food to do a dollar’s work for a dime.